clearga/project-two/README.md

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
 CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1ZZ14IalbihYiT0U8EjroalmjmN08DhVsE5oiEAUuiIY/edit#gid=0).

-* **TBA* - Present your app plan to your instructors.
+* **Monday, July 22nd* - Present your app plan to your instructors.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-* **TBA** - Feature Freeze!
+* **Thursday, July 25th @ 4:00 PM** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **TBA* - Project due and presentations!
+* **Friday, July 26th* - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR